 Guns and wills in Oregon: Estate planning for legal firearms transfers

-When it comes to owning guns in Oregon, it’s easy to overlook something crucial: How do you legally transfer ownership of firearms through your estate plan?
+How to legally transfer firearms in Oregon through your estate plan?
+When it comes to owning guns in Oregon, it’s easy to overlook something crucial about how to legally transfer gun ownership when someone dies.

-Firearms transfers are regulated under both Oregon law and national law.
-Oregon law specifies that post-mortem transfers of firearms have to be completed a certain way, or else your Personal Representative, family members, or beneficiaries may be inadvertently breaking the law.
+Both Oregon law and national law regulate firearms transfers.
+Oregon law specify processes for post-mortem transfers of firearms.
+Otherwise, your Personal Representative, family members, or beneficiaries may be inadvertently breaking the law.

 Gun transfers under Oregon law